Gemini-HUN/-Bot_parts_global_localization/README.md

 # Bot_parts_global_localization
-This mod translate the Dr Pepper Bot Parts DLC to multiple languages
+This mod translate the Dr Pepper Bot Parts DLC to multiple languages.

-I'm added Hungarian and Russian languages to the DLC
+All the Spore-supported languages are translated.
 # Translated:

 * Hungarian: Roschach96 and Gemini_HUN (me)